Yuzuru Hanyu Olympic seasons: 2022 Winter Olympics

 At the 2022 Winter Olympics, Hanyu was scheduled for the men's singles event as his first international competition of the season.
 His arrival was highly anticipated, especially among his large fanbase in China, and closely followed by the media.
 On February 6, two days prior to the competition, he arrived at Beijing airport being surrounded by officials in protective gear, who received criticism for the lack of social distancing amidst the corona pandemic.

 In the short program, Hanyu performed Introduction and Rondo Capriccioso for the first time in international competition.
 However, he missed his opening quadruple Salchow jump due to his blade getting caught in a hole in the ice.
 The costly error put him in eighth place with 95.15 points, his lowest short program placement since 2013 and also his lowest score in the segment since the 2019 World Championships.
 In the free skate, he fell on his two opening jumps, a quadruple Axel and a quad Salchow.
 After the two mistakes, he delivered a clean performance, placing third in the free skate and fourth overall with a total score of 283.21 points, behind Nathan Chen (gold) and his Japanese compatriots Yuma Kagiyama (silver) and Shoma Uno (bronze).
 It was Hanyu's first off-podium finish since the 2014 NHK Trophy.
 His quad Axel attempt received the jump's base value before being reduced for under-rotation, making it the closest attempt in competition until then.
 In September 2022, American Ilia Malinin successfully landed the first ratified one at the U.S. International Classic, who cited Hanyu as his inspiration to attempt the jump.

 Upon the conclusion of the men's singles event, it was revealed that Hanyu had re-injured his right ankle in practice the day before the free skate and competed on painkillers.
 On February 14, he shared more details about his injury, stating that the sprain had been worse than initially assumed, and that if it had been a competition other than the Olympics, he might have withdrawn as his doctor had suggested him to rest his ankle for ten days.
 However, Hanyu decided to participate in the exhibition gala and also performed a medley of past programs to the media and staff members at the practice rink.
-Being asked about his future, he didn't rule out the possibility to return to the Olympic Games, stating: "If you ask me whether these were my last Games, I don't know.
+Asked about his future, he did not rule out the possibility to return to the Olympic Games, stating: "If you ask me whether these were my last Games, I don't know.
 The Olympics is a special place, one of a kind.
 It's a competition, a challenge, that you want to take on even if you're hurt.
 There's no other place like that for a figure skater.
 There is a part of me that does want to skate here again."